RickRomig/scripts/functions/yes_or_no.md

   - Requires either a `y` or `n` response and is case insensitive.

-  - Just pressing `Return` or `Enter` displays a warning that a response is required.
+  - Pressing `Return` or `Enter` displays a warning that a response is required.

   - A reponse beginning with anything but `yes` or `no` generates an invalid response message.